Who Needs a Work Permit in Uganda

 Visa Requirements For Digital Nomads in Uganda

-While Uganda does not yet have a specific digital nomad visa, remote workers can apply for a tourist visa or business visa if they intend to stay and work remotely for short periods.
+While Uganda does not yet have a specific digital nomad visa, remote workers can apply for a tourist visa or business visa if they intend to visit Uganda for business-related purposes.

 - Valid Passport: Must be valid for at least six months.